-Question Туре Answer/Sample answer Marking notes
+Question Type Sample a nswer Marking notes

-1 EA The left wheel moves backwards.
+1 EA The left wheel moves backwards ò.

-2 EA The right wheel moves forwards.
+2 EA The right whee el moves forwards.

-3 SE I think that the 'set left motor' and the 'set right motor' blocks are the blocks that control only one motor because they say which motor is being affected.
-Students may not select the correct blocks, but they should have a reason to support the choice they make.
+3 SE I think that the 'set left motor' and the 'set right motor' blocks are the blocks that contronly one motor because they say which motor is being affected. s that control Students may not select the correct blocks, but they should have a reason to support the choice they make.

+THOLOI IS BEING , arrected.
 Students may have discovered that the input parameters for the 'stop' block can also be set to affect only one motor at a time.

-4 SE I would turn Edison into a fan, and the one motor would spin the fan blades.
-This is an exercise in the application of creative thinking.
+4 SE dison into a fan, an pin the fan blades This is an exercise in the application of creative thinking.
 Any idea that uses one of Edison's motors is acceptable.

 5 EA Information In the program?
 Value

 Direction yes forwards

 Distance yes 3

-Distance units yes ст
+Distance units yes cm

 Speed yes 4

-6 EA The robot dro speed of 4. ove forwards fo or 3 cm at the
+6 EA The robot dro ve forwards for 3 c cm at the

 7 EA Information In the program?
 Value

 Direction yes forwards

 Distance no

-Distance units no
+Distance no

+units

 Speed yes 5

 8 SE The robot didn't do anything.
-It couldn't because it did not have all the information it needed.
-The robot will not have the information to know how far to move, so will appear to do nothing.
+It couldn't because it did not have all the information it The robot will not have the information to know how far to move, so will appear to do nothing.

+needed.
 Student answers may note that there is a message in the bug box warning them that they need additional blocks.

-9 SE First, I tried adding a 'set music tempo' block to the start of the program, but it still didn't move.
+9 SE to the start of move.
+I moved of the program looked at the disection seconds was a made me thin that to the end I was getting made the program get the program is moved.
+First, I tried adding a 'set music tempo' block to the start of the program, but it still didn't move.
 I moved the 'tempo' block to the end of the program but that still didn't work.
 I looked at the other Drive blocks and saw that seconds was one of the distance units.
 That made me think of the 'wait' block, so I added that to the end of the program and it worked!
 I was getting really frustrated when I couldn't get the program to work, but once I did figure it out I was really happy!
 The key here is developing resilience.
 Any path students took and whether or not they got the program to work is secondary.